Wisconsin Highway 119

 State Trunk Highway 119 (often called Highway 119, STH-119 or WIS 119), better known as the "Airport Spur", is a connector freeway in Milwaukee, in the southeastern part of the U.S. state of Wisconsin.
 The 1.89 mi freeway connects Interstate 94 (I-94) to Milwaukee Mitchell International Airport.
 WIS 119 has had many different iterations dating back to 1919, and since has had five other variations including the modern day route.
 These different roads were short lived but were located throughout the state of Wisconsin in the Milwaukee area, Manitowoc and Green Bay.

 The current route starts at I-41/I-94 and has just one more exit at WIS 38 (Howell Avenue) before ending at the airport.
 Until 2007, WIS 119 was not signed but was commissioned and appeared on highway maps as a de facto unsigned route.
 After travelers in the area became confused because the route was not signed, officials decided to change the exit signs from I-94 in order to include the highway.
 There have been plans to rebuild WIS 119 as part of a larger project in the Milwaukee area.

 Route description

 WIS 119 starts at I-41/I-94 exit number 318 and continues eastbound as a four-lane freeway.
-It progresses through a mainly residential area for most of its length.
-There are multiple official signs about Milwaukee Mitchell International Airport along the route going eastbound which mainly detail airport parking.
+It progresses through a mainly residential area for most of its length, though noise barrier walls obscure most of this housing from view.
+There are multiple official signs directing Milwaukee Mitchell International Airport traffic along the route towards parking (with current capacity noted by electronic signage), cargo and terminals.
 At the terminus the speed limit drops to 35 mph.
-The road terminates at WIS 38 giving an option to either exit onto that highway or continue into the airport.
+The WIS 119 routing officially terminates at the WIS 38 (South Howell Avenue) exit, with the road continuing towards the terminal undesignated.
+The terminus also features lit signage reading "MKE" eastbound resembling that of Los Angeles International Airport's larger "LAX" sign within the median.